 The Hill College Bookstore is operated for the convenience of the students and faculty.
-Both new and used textbooks are available at reasonable costs.
-At the end of each semester the college store will repurchase or buy back a limited number of textbooks remaining in adoption at prices based on the period of use and the condition of the book.
-School supplies and also college wear is available to students and faculty at moderate prices.
+Bookstores are conveniently located on both the Hill County and Johnson County campuses.
+Both new and used textbooks are available as well as book rentals, school supplies and clothing.
+At the end of each semester, the bookstore will repurchase or buy back a limited number of textbooks remaining in adoption at prices based on the period of use and the condition of the book.

 Motor Vehicle, Traffic, and Parking Regulations

-Students who operate motor vehicles on campus are required to register the vehicles with the college and to be familiar with and comply with the Traffic and Parking Regulations which are found in the Student Handbook.
-This handbook and vehicle registration forms are available during registration or from the Office of Student Services.
+Students who operate motor vehicles on campus are required to obtain a Hill College Parking permit and to be familiar with and comply with the Traffic and Parking Regulations which are found in the Student Handbook and on the Campus Safety web page at http://www.hillcollege.edu/safety/index.html.
+Parking Permit Request Forms are available during registration, online or from the Office of Student Services.

 All citation fines may be paid at the Business Office.
 Fines must be paid within 30 calendar days from the date of the issue or an additional $10 late fee may be applied.